sani-coop/edx-documentation/en_us/shared/exercises_tools/checkbox.rst

 Example Checkbox Problem
 =============================

-In the LMS, learners check answer options and leave answer options unchecked to complete a checkbox problem.
+In the LMS, learners both check answer options that they believe are correct and leave unchecked the answer options that they believe are incorrect to complete a checkbox problem.
 An example of a completed checkbox problem follows.